 Dear players, you will have to speak English!

-Another element that is becoming more and more important is the English language.
-The competitions of padel are becoming international, and the referees are no longer exclusively of Spanish or Argentine origin.
-On the contrary, more and more referees from host countries intervene at international events, and the official language is English.
+Another element that is becoming increasingly important is the English language.
+Padel competitions are becoming more international, and referees are no longer exclusively of Spanish or Argentine origin.
+On the contrary, more and more referees from host countries are taking part in international events, and the official language is English.

-However, in the middle of padel, and especially among the top twenty players, Spanish speakers rarely speak English, which can sometimes give rise to amusing situations, like when Fede Chingotto does not understand the referee's decision regarding Alex Ruiz's famous serve.
-Likewise, during post-match interviews, discussions in English should be avoided at all costs.
+However, in the padel world, and especially among the top twenty players, Spanish speakers rarely speak English, which can sometimes give rise to funny situations, such as when Fede Chingotto does not understand the referee's decision regarding Alex Ruiz's famous serve.
+Likewise, in post-match interviews, discussions in English should be avoided at all costs.

 Franck Binisti